as4184/Celltaminate/docs/reference_data.md

   "https://zenodo.org/records/20560460/files/refined_cell.lines.tsv?download=1"
 ```

-Then pass the file explicitly:
+Then pass the file like this:

 ```bash
 bin/celltaminate run \